2004 Summer Olympics opening ceremony: Reviews

 The ceremony was a source of major acclaim amongst international press and featured never before seen technologies used in a stadium, including a giant pool with slip-proof iridescent fiberglass flooring that drained its water in three minutes, beautiful and innovative lighting, and an ingenious staging system utilizing a complex network of automated cables that lifted, maneuvered, and choreographed the floating pieces of sculpture to follow the music and narrative of the opening ceremony.
 The costumes, which also drew great international praise, were designed by well-known London-based Greek fashion designer Sophia Kokosalaki.
 Eleftheria Deco was awarded for her lighting design of the opening ceremony with an Emmy award.
-NBC, an international television broadcaster of the 2004 Athens Olympics, has also been awarded with 6 Emmy Awards for its coverage of the Games and technical production.
+NBC, an American television broadcaster of the 2004 Athens Olympics, has also been awarded with 6 Emmy Awards for its coverage of the Games and technical production.